 The book is a quick and enjoyable read.
 It is divided into numerous chapters that are about the length of a blog post (2–3 pages each), with each chapter prefaced by a full-page graphic on the subject of that chapter.
 Most of the book, as I mentioned, is devoted to presenting a case for why traditional companies should allow more of their employees to work remotely, and dealing with potential pitfalls along the way.
 For example, in the chapter “Great remote workers are simply great workers,” they argue that the work of remote employees stands on its own better than with traditional employees.
 You can tell right away if a remote employee is doing good work in a timely manner, whereas with a traditional employee you are more likely to be misled by their personableness and punctuality into thinking that they are actually doing a good job.

 The authors do give a few tips in the last section of the book on how to live life as a remote worker (like building a routine and separating work and personal clothes and computing devices).
-In skimming through a few other reviews, I noticed that the negative reviews seemed to focus on the fact that so little space was spent in this area and so much was spent on convincing employers that transitioning to remote employees was a good idea.
+In skimming through a few other reviews, I noticed that the negative reviews seemed to focus on the fact that so little space was spent in this area and so much was spent on trying to convince employers that transitioning to remote employees was a good idea.
 If you know that this is what the book primarily focuses on, you’re less likely to be disappointed.

 As for myself, I thought it was a fun read.
 I am not planning on going 100% remote anytime soon, since I do like my coworkers and enjoy being in the office .
 But for the times when I absolutely must focus, I’m going to stay home, change into my work sweatpants, and get after it.